|

 have huge puppy mill industries that ship puppies to local

 middlemen.
+We've

 all seen them, noses pressed to the glass, eyes pleading for